They Died with Their Boots On: Plot

-Upon returning to Fort Lincoln, Custer comes to realize that his band of cavalry are the only chance at rescuing a force of U.S. infantry from the Lakota.
-He also knows full well that he and his men have little chance of survival against their force.
-Custer has a final, emotion-filled goodbye with Libbie, after which he leads his cavalry into battle.
-An even greater number of Native American tribes, numbering 6000, have come together and joined the conflict.
-Quickly surrounded, Custer and his meagre forces are killed.

-A few corrupt politicians have now goaded the western tribes into war for personal profit, threatening the survival of all white settlers in the Dakota Territories.
+Upon returning to Fort Lincoln, Custer realizes his cavalry are the only chance at rescuing a force of U.S. infantry from a superior force of Lakota.
+Custer gives an emotional farewell to Libbie and leads the 7th Cavalry into action.
+Greatly outnumbered by more than 6000 Native American warriors, Custer and his meagre forces are killed.
+Corrupt politicians have goaded the western tribes into war for personal profit, threatening the survival of all white settlers in the Dakota Territories.
 Custer and his men have given their lives at the Battle of the Little Bighorn in order to slow the Native American advance.
-A letter left behind by Custer with Libbie, now considered his dying declaration, names the culprits and absolves the Native Americans of all responsibility; Custer wins his final campaign.
+A letter left behind by Custer with Libbie, now considered his dying declaration, names the culprits and absolves the Native Americans of all responsibility.